The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 To summarize, the author of the study suggests that variable rates are the better choice much of the time, but locking into a fixed-rate mortgage at the right time can result in mortgage rate savings.
 We will address the variable rate lock in feature, later in this article.

-For example, a house in the 1970s and 1980s may cost $40,000 with a $30,000 mortgage.
-Today, an average house in Canada costs well over $400,000 with many mortgages over $300,000.
+For example, a single family house in the 1970s and 1980s may have cost $50,000 with a $40,000 mortgage.
+Today, an average house in Canada costs well over $700,000 with many mortgages over $500,000.
 In the GVA and GTA, these numbers are more exaggerated.

 These are different economic times, with different consequences of higher rates.

-It’s projected by the Central Bank of Canada that the economy will run slowly enough in the second half of 2024, for inflation remain low enough for rate cuts to continue.
+It’s projected by the Central Bank of Canada, and by financial markets, that the economy will run slowly enough throughout 2025 for inflation remain under 3% and for rate cuts to continue.
+Looking at this statement more closely, there are 2 competing forces in the economy now:

 GDP Per Capita: The size of Canada’s economy in dollars, divided by the size of the population.